jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 #### Cable Replacement Protocol

-RFCOMM is used as a form of cable replacement
+RFCOMM is used as a form of cable replacement protocol

+#### Telephony Control Protocol

+The Binary Telephony Control Specification (TCS BIN) is used here.

+#### Adopted Protocols

+These are protocols Bluetooth inherently implements as part of being a layered architecture:

+- PPP (Point-to-Point Protocol)
+- TCP/UDP/IP
+- OBEX (Object Exchange)
+- WAE/WAP (Wireless Application Environment/Wireless Applicaiton Protocol)